 Eventually, the changes to my everyday life (taking medication multiple times a day and learning when to up-dose during illness or stressful times) will become normal.
 I want to learn to live with my illness side by side, and not let my illness completely rule my life.

 Many people with Addison’s live long and exciting lives and those people give me hope.
 How long have I had it?
 We will never know.
 It could have been my whole life, it could be less.
 But the doctors are astounded I managed to live, I managed to have my babies, and I survived just long enough to get diagnosed.
 When they looked into this, the only explanation for it they can see is the inhaler I take for asthma has some steroids in it.
 That little dose of steroids every day, they believe, help me to keep surviving.
 I am alive purely by chance, and for that, I am so grateful.

 Now, here I am, living rather than surviving.
 Every day thankful for my life.
 I’m getting to know my new self, loving every single second running after my babies and I am looking forward to the future.
 What happens to us doesn’t have to define our lives.
 We learn and grow from our experiences.
 They are a part of who we are, they make us more resilient.
 I believe everything happens for a reason, I survived for a reason.
 I hope to never take that for granted and to make a positive impact on the world.”

 This story was submitted to Love What Matters by Billie Worsey.
-You can follow their journey on Instagram and their website.
+You can follow their journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more touching stories like this: